DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 • Recall becomes a consistent system, not a best-effort habit.

-The Rage Number captures the measurable revenue leak.
-The Vibration Tax is everything else: the dentist checking calls after dinner, the treatment coordinator trying to rescue production from a half-finished callback list, the front-desk team feeling like they are always behind no matter how hard they work.
+The calculator captures the measurable revenue leak.
+The stress cost is everything else: the dentist checking calls after dinner, the treatment coordinator trying to rescue production from a half-finished callback list, and the front-desk team feeling like they are always behind no matter how hard they work.

 Dentistry is especially vulnerable because the leak hides inside a busy office.
 Chairs are occupied.
 Staff looks active.
 But patients are still being lost in the gaps between lunch, after-hours, price conversations, unscheduled care, and hygiene recall drift.